 Wildlife Park in Mtahleb is the only licensed zoo in Malta.
 This means that after many years, this place has ticked off all the necessary requirements to receive the certification.
 Although being classified as a zoo, it had no resemblance or feel of a zoo.

 Firstly, there were no cages.
-There was large wiring on the outer side of each allocated space for each specie.
+There was large wiring on the outer side of each allocated space for each species.
 From the inner space of the park, the only thing that separated you and these gorgeous creatures was glass.

 The most important part…

-Christopher, Oksana and their two kids did not see this place as a place of business and the animals being the bread bringers.
+Christopher, Oksana, and their two kids did not see this place as a place of business and the animals being the bread bringers.
 Those animals were and are their family.